What about that wolf story?

 Frank and Harold Barnwell grew up at Auchendarroch House - the Elcho House - at the bottom of the village.
 They lived before there were any aeroplanes but they loved the idea of flying and they tried out gliders and even a flying machine with an engine.

 Do you know the song "Those Magnificent Men in Their Flying Machines"?
 Frank and Harold were Balfron's "magnificent men".
-Almost one hundred years ago they got one of their aeroplanes to fly 78 metres.
+Just over one hundred years ago they got one of their aeroplanes to fly 78 metres.
 That is shorter than the length of a modern 747 Jumbo Jet, but it was a great thing at that time.

 Why is there Station Road and there are not any trains?